kobjects/parsek/README.md

 # parserlib

-Kotlin library for building custom parsers
+Kotlin library for building parsers

-(This is work in progress)
+Currently only contains a tokenizer.